anoncirrus/anoncirrus.github.io/about.md

 Working as Workday Consultant in Accenture providing support for Human Capital Management.

-Interested in Web dev more specifically Backend Development, Cloud Architecture and DevOps.
+Interested in Web dev more specifically Backend Development, Cloud Architecture and DevSecOps.

 - Experienced with Linux OS and Bash CLI
 - Skilled in Python, SQL, HTML5, CSS, jQuery